AntoineUserName/Kestrel-Fusion-Launcher/README.md

 # Create a mod

-All the necessary informations is here : https://github.com/Kai-Denzel-Jane/LCU-SF-Docs/blob/main/KF-Launcher-Doc.md
+All the necessary information is here : https://github.com/Kai-Denzel-Jane/LCU-SF-Docs/blob/main/KF-Launcher-Doc.md

 # How the launcher edit files ?

-Each time the launcher edits a file it saves a backup of the file at "GAMEPATH/KF-Files/backup-files" and if you use the beta version the backup folder is at "LAUNCHERPATH/resources/app/backup-files".
+Each time the launcher edits a file, it saves a backup of the file at "GAMEPATH/KF-Files/backup-files" and if you use the beta version the backup folder it's at "LAUNCHERPATH/resources/app/backup-files".

 # Copyrights

-This project use icons from https://heroicons.com/ :
+This project uses icons from https://heroicons.com/ :

 Copyright (c) 2020 Refactoring UI Inc.